AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/content-requests.md

 1. **Does RUM collection count toward content requests for contractual purposes?**

    Neither RUM library nor RUM collection count as content requests and will not increase the reported number of page views or API calls.
-Additionally, for customers who use out-of-the-box Adobe CDN with AEM as a Cloud Service, the server-side collection(add link to server side collection above) will be the basis for content requests.
+Additionally, for customers who use out-of-the-box CDN with AEM as a Cloud Service, the server-side [server-side collection](#serverside-collection) will be the basis for content requests.

 1. **How can I opt-out?**